Definition of Disaggregated Storage

 -

-Data Request: A compute node makes a
+Data Request: A

-request for data.
+compute node makes a request for data.

 -

-the high-speed network to the storage pool.
+The request is sent over the high-speed network to the

 -

-Data Access: The management software
+Data Access: The

-locates the requested data within the storage pool and
+management software locates the requested data within

-facilitates its transfer back to the compute node.
+the storage pool and facilitates its transfer back to

 -

-Data Management: The management
+Data Management:

-software handles data replication load balancing and
+The management software handles data replication load

-efficiently managed.
+available and efficiently managed.

 The process of disaggregation involves these steps to